-Degree of Compliance: Partially Compliant
+Degree of Compliance: Not Compliant

 Compliance with this policy will be demonstrated when accurate information on how to use our services is available prior to travel.
-Specifically, information is available in the following formats:
+Specifically, information will be available in the following formats:

-- Printed Material: Printed Ride Guides.
+- 1. Printed Material: Printed Ride Guides.

 - On-Line: TheRide's website.

-- Real-Time Information: Available from a data feed for use in third-party apps.
+- 3. Real-Time Information: Available from a data feed for use in third-party apps.